Lily-Qi/EventMe/README.md

 4. Close the emulator by clicking the "x" on the emulator tab
 5. Click “Run ‘app’” to restart the emulator
 6. EventMe is running

+## Running App
+When EventMe is running:
-7. Please allow EventME to access this device's location when there is a pop-up window asks for it, in order to use all functionalities of the App.
+1. Please allow EventME to access this device's location when there is a pop-up window asks for it, in order to use all functionalities of the App.
+2. When you want to search by keyword, please click on the magnifier icon on the textfied first in order to input text, and after inputing, please click the magnifier on the keyboard to start searching.